-The COL applicant shall assure that the RHR system connections are adequately protected from the effects of pipe whip, internal flooding, internally generated missiles, and the effects of a moderate energy pipe rupture in the vicinity (Subsection 9.1.3.3).
-This analysis is dependent on plant walk-downs to identify as-built plant conditions in the vicinity of the RHR connections.
+The NRC staff will be notified of the availability of the design analyses that assure the RHR system connections are adequetely protected from the effects of pipe whip, internal flooding, internally generated missiles, and the effects of a moderate energy pipe rupture in the vicinity, prior to installation of the RHR system or components.
+The necessary details of that information will be provided in the next COLA revision occurring beyond three months after completion of the analyses.

+The as-built analysis is dependent on plant walk-downs to identify as-built plant conditions in the vicinity of the RHR connections.
 A description of this analysis will be provided in an FSAR amendment in accordance with 10 CFR 50.71(e) prior to fuel load.
 (COM 9.1-6)